Nicky Hopkins: The Rolling Stones

-He contemplated forming his own band with multi-instrumentalist Pete Sears and drummer Prairie Prince around this time but decided against it after the Stones tour.
-Hopkins failed to make the Rolling Stones' 1973 European tour due to ill health and, aside from a guest appearance in 1978, did not play again with the Stones live on stage.
+Hopkins contemplated forming his own band with multi-instrumentalist Pete Sears and drummer Prairie Prince around this time but decided against it after the Stones tour.
+Hopkins failed to make the Rolling Stones' 1973 European tour, possibly due to ill health.
+For the 1989 Steel Wheels tour Hopkins was considered but the band settled for Chuck Leavell and Matt Clifford instead, according to Hopkins this was due to insecurities regarding his frail health.
+After this, aside from a guest appearance in 1978, Hopkins did not play live on stage with the Stones again.

-With the Kinks
+The Kinks

 Hopkins was invited in 1965 by producer Shel Talmy to record with the Kinks.
-He recorded four studio albums: The Kink Kontroversy (1965), Face to Face (1966), Something Else by The Kinks (1967) and The Kinks Are the Village Green Preservation Society (1968).
+He played on four of the group's studio albums: The Kink Kontroversy (1965), Face to Face (1966), Something Else by The Kinks (1967) and The Kinks Are the Village Green Preservation Society (1968).

-The relationship between Hopkins and the Kinks deteriorated after the release of The Kinks Are the Village Green Preservation Society, however Hopkins maintained that "about seventy percent" of the keyboard work on the album was his and was incensed when Ray Davies apparently credited himself for most of the keyboard playing.
-He was also angered that he wasn’t paid for his session work with the group.
+The relationship between Hopkins and the Kinks deteriorated after the release of The Kinks Are the Village Green Preservation Society.
+Hopkins maintained that "about seventy percent" of the keyboard work on the album was his, and was incensed when Ray Davies apparently credited himself with most of the keyboard playing.
+He was also angered that he was not paid for his session work with the group.

-Despite Hopkins's grudge against him, Davies spoke positively of his contributions in a New York Times interview in 1995, a few months after Hopkins' death:
+Despite Hopkins's grudge against him, Davies spoke positively of his contributions in a New York Times interview in 1995, shortly after Hopkins' death.
+Davies said that Hopkins would "only play when necessary" but still made important differences in the track once it was finally mixed.
+He also respected Hopkins because of his earlier work, such as playing on "Country Line Special".

-Nicky, unlike lesser musicians, didn't try to show off; he would only play when necessary.
-But he had the ability to turn an ordinary track into a gem – slotting in the right chord at the right time or dropping a set of triplets around the back beat, just enough to make you want to dance.
-On a ballad, he could sense which notes to wrap around the song without being obtrusive.
-He managed to give "Days," for instance, a mysterious religious quality without being sentimental or pious.

-Nicky and I were hardly bosom buddies.
-We socialized only on coffee breaks and in between takes.
-In many ways, I was still in awe of the man who in 1963 had played with the Cyril Davies All Stars on the classic British R & B record, "Country Line Special."
-I was surprised to learn that Nicky came from Wembley, just outside of London.
-With his style, he should have been from New Orleans, or Memphis.